Licensed Clinical Psychologist

 If you disagree with the outcome—such as the presence or absence of a diagnosis—you’re welcome to seek a second opinion from another qualified psychologist.
 Please note that once an evaluation is completed, the results and diagnostic conclusions are final.
 Modifying a diagnosis solely at a client's request would be unethical and is not permitted.

-What makes your practice unique in comparison to other online ADHD and Autism testing sites?
+What makes your practice unique in comparison to other online testing sites on the internet?

 Why is a psychological evaluation report needed?

 A psychological evaluation report serves as a vital tool for both understanding and supporting your needs.
-In addition to clarifying whether a diagnosis such as ADHD or Autism is present, the report offers documentation that may be required to access academic accommodations, therapeutic services, workplace supports, or other community-based resources.
+In addition to clarifying whether a diagnosis is present, the report offers documentation that may be required to access academic accommodations, therapeutic services, workplace supports, or other community-based resources.

 It provides a detailed summary of assessment findings, clinical impressions, and individualized recommendations that can help guide next steps and inform those working alongside you—whether in educational settings, medical care, or daily life.